SERVICES WE PROVIDE

 Smoking Cessation advice is available on a 1-1 basis from our practice nurse Emma Hemmingway, who is a trained stop smoking advisor.
 She will be able to advise you on the health benefits of quitting and prescribe you medication to help you achieve this.

-Travel immunisation - As a registered Yellow Fever Centre we are able to administer this and other travel immunisations and advice.
-Please contact our reception for details.
+Travel immunisation - Please contact our reception for details.
 Be sure to book these appointments at least 6 weeks before your travel date as our Travel Clinics get very busy and vaccines may have to be ordered in or given as part of a course.
 There may be charges for some of the vaccines you need and please note that our practice nurses DO NOT give travel advice over the telephone.